TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 [July 2024] Our work TERRACE, previously accepted to RECOMB 2024, has now been accepted to [Genome Research](https://genome.cshlp.org/content/34/9/1365)!

-[April 2024] Presented our work TERRACE at RECOMB 2024, Boston, MA!
+[April 2024] Presented our work TERRACE at RECOMB 2024, Boston, Massachusetts, USA!

 [December 2023] Our TERRACE work got accepted to RECOMB 2024.
 Thanks to all the co-authors!